pietergreyling/merkle_tree_rust/README.md

 # merkle_tree_rust
 An experimental implementation of a Merkle / Hash Tree using the Rust programming language.

+THIS IS A WORK IN PROGRESS - A self teaching exercise.

 ## What is a Merkle Tree?

 ![hash_tree.png](./images/hash_tree.png)